RupeshAmbavane/Numatix/README.md

 3. Enter your [Binance Testnet](https://testnet.binance.vision/) API keys
 4. Start trading!
 (First load may take ~30s due to free tier cold start)

+> [!IMPORTANT]
+> **Live Deployment Limitation**: Binance Testnet API blocks requests from US-based servers (Render's Oregon datacenter).
+The live deployment may show "Balance unavailable" and orders may not execute due to geo-restrictions. **All features work perfectly when running locally** (see [Local Setup](#setup-instructions) below).
+This is a common production challenge with crypto APIs that implement regional restrictions.

 **Note**: All services run on free tiers (Vercel + Render).
 Services may sleep after 15 minutes of inactivity.

 ---